Using my cinnamon roll recipe, it's so easy to make this festive and beautiful gluten free cinnamon roll wreath for Christmas morning.

 - 1 cup (200 g) brown sugar

-- 1 tbsp Kim's gluten free bread flour blend
+- 1 tablespoon Kim's gluten free bread flour blend

 - 2 cups (250 g) powdered sugar

-- 3-4 tbsp milk, or more as needed for desired consistency
+- 3-4 tablespoon milk, or more as needed for desired consistency

 Make the Dough